-Why Use a CV Template?
+How to Use a CV Template

-Templates also show you what information you need to include in your CV, such as what information to put in each section of your CV, and what kind of language to use.
+Templates also show you what you need to include in your CV, such as what information to put in each section and what kind of language to use.

 To access these CV templates from your computer:

-- Open Microsoft Word, then click on:
+- Open Microsoft Word, then click on “New.”

 To access the Microsoft CV templates online:

-- Visit Office Templates & Themes, then:
+Visit the Templates section, then:

-- Click on the title of the document you’re interested in to preview the template
+- Click on the title of the document you’re interested in to preview the template.

-- Click the “Download” button, then follow the instructions to download the CV template to your computer, or
+- Click the “Download” button, then follow the instructions to download the CV template to your computer; or,

-- Not all templates work with all versions of Word, so check before you download.
+Not all templates work with all versions of Word, so check before you download.
 There will be a message next to the download button letting you know if there are restrictions.

 Tips for Using a CV Template